Stephen Belber: Career

 In 1997 he was the winner of the Fringe NYC Overall Excellence Award in playwriting for Finally, and in 2000 he won the same award for The Death of Frank.
 Also in 2000, the Actors Theatre of Louisville produced Belber's Tape at the Humana Festival of New American Plays.
-He then wrote the screenplay for the 2001 film adaptation of the play Tape, directed by Richard Linklater and starring Ethan Hawke, Uma Thurman, and Robert Sean Leonard.
+He then wrote the screenplay for the 2001 film adaptation of Tape, directed by Richard Linklater and starring Ethan Hawke, Uma Thurman, and Robert Sean Leonard.
 The Naked Angels production of Tape, starring Dominic Fumusa, Josh Stamberg and Alison West, had earlier played in New York, London and Los Angeles.

 Belber's next major project in 2001 came from working with the Tectonic Theatre Project.
 There he researched, was an associate writer, and acted in The Laramie Project, a play and later a film written in response to Matthew Shepard's fatal beating in Laramie, Wyoming.
 The subsequent movie starred Laura Linney, Steve Buscemi, Ben Foster, Christina Ricci and Peter Fonda.
 Belber received an Emmy nomination for his work as a writer on the film.

 In 2002 and 2003, Belber wrote for the US TV series Law & Order: Special Victims Unit.
 He also wrote for the Denis Leary show Rescue Me.

-Belber's Broadway debut came in 2004 with his play Match starring Frank Langella, Ray Liotta, and Jane Adams, garnering Langella, a Tony nomination.
+Belber's Broadway debut came in 2004 with his play Match starring Frank Langella, Ray Liotta, and Jane Adams, garnering Langella a Tony nomination.
 The play has since been produced in France, Switzerland, Germany, Israel, Bosnia, and elsewhere.

 In 2005, his play McReele was produced by New York's Roundabout Theater, starring Anthony Mackie.

 His play Carol Mulroney premiered in 2005 at Boston's Huntington Theater, directed by Lisa Peterson.